 Welcome to Radio City School (formerly known as Aspire Scotland) in Kilbirnie, Ayrshire.
 We are an independent, specialist school providing education and care services to children and young people aged 8-18 years with a wide range of complex needs.
-This includes an autistic spectrum disorder (ASD), learning disabilities, attention deficit hyperactivity disorder (ADHD), child sexual exploitation (CSE), emotional and behavioural difficulties (EBD), and other behaviours that may challenge.
+This includes an autistic spectrum disorder (ASD), learning difficulties, attention deficit hyperactivity disorder (ADHD), child sexual exploitation (CSE), emotional and behavioural difficulties (EBD), and other behaviours that may challenge.
 Our young people have often had negative experiences in school with substantial gaps in their education.

 Pupils attending Radio City can also live at one of our associated children’s homes, located close to the school and within the beautiful Ayrshire countryside.